List of Ed, Edd n Eddy characters: Eddy

-Eddy (Tony Sampson) is the self-appointed leader of the Eds.
+Eddy (Tony Sampson in the entire Ed, Edd n Eddy franchise; James Arnold Taylor in FusionFall) is the self-appointed leader of the Eds.
 He is arrogant, self-centered, ignorant, loudmouthed, immature, greedy, and hot-tempered.
 He has pink/purple skin, with three long black hairs growing from his head, and his wardrobe consists usually of a yellow and red bowling shirt, blue jeans, and red shoes.
 He loves money, jawbreakers (which he likes to spend his ill-earned money on), dirty magazines (as hinted in "Luck of the Ed"), his room, and Chunky Puffs.
 Eddy ordinarily comes up with the plans for scamming people, but they usually fail, much to his frustration.
 Eddy will often, especially in the early seasons, slack off by suntanning or drinking a soda while his fellow Eds do all the work.
 His prized possessions include his magazines, king-sized bed, and disco ball.
 He also has a Barry White album and is a fan of Tom Jones.
 Eddy is the shortest of the Eds and takes this very seriously, hating the thought of people calling him short, suggesting he may have a Napoleon complex.
 Eddy sometimes boasts about his older brother and uses this to his advantage to gain respect.
 Like Kevin, Eddy can be cruel and acerbic, with a tendency to tease his peers, but deep down, Eddy only wants to be liked by everyone.